logo

 Should you put a date on your freebie?

-Some people like to indicate on their freebie, the name of the event it was created for (HNA 2013 or Seabekc 2014) or the year it was created.
+Some people like to indicate on their freebie, the name of the event it was created for (HNA 20XX or Seabeck 20XX) or the year it was created.
 The advantage is that it’s a good keepsake.
-People who find it later will know it was received at HNA 2013.
+People who find it later will know it was received at HNA 20XX.
 The downside is that if you have any leftovers at the end of the event, what will you do with them?
 If you distribute them at another event, or a year later, it will look outdated.

 Should you reuse freebie?